-a.
-Gasoline Tank, Feed Pipe and Filter
+Gasoline Tank, Feed Pipe, and Filter

-The gasoline tank is attached to the underbody in the kick-up area over the rear axle assembly (all except estate wagons).
+The gasoline tank is attached to the underbody in the kick-up area over the rear axle assembly (except Rivieras and estate wagons).
 The tank is attached directly by two bolts through the rear flange and two nuts at the front flange.

 The lower section of the gas tank filler is soldered into an opening at the left upper center of the tank.
 A separate upper section of the tank filler is fastened to the body by four bolts.
 The upper and lower sections of the filler are joined with a short hose and two clamps.
 The tank is vented at a special pipe rather than at the filler cap.
-This breather pipe extends from the upper left top of the tank and has a rubber hose extending from it to an inverted U-shaped pipe fastened into the body.
+This breather pipe extends from the upper center of the tank and has a rubber hose extending from it to an inverted U-shaped pipe fastened into the body.
 A positive sealing filler cap is used.
-If the cap is replaced, it is important that this type of cap be used.

 The tank outlet is located at the top right center of the tank.
 It consists of a combination fuel pick-up, filter, and gas gauge tank unit.
-The tank unit can be removed without lowering the gas tank by removing a special access hole cover in the trunk compartment (all except estate wagons).
+The tank unit can be removed without lowering the gas tank by removing a special access hole cover in the trunk compartment (all except Rivieras and estate wagons).

-The fuel line is weld - steel tubing with a terne coat outside and a tin coat inside.
+The fuel line is welded steel tubing with a terne coat outside and a tin coat inside.
 Connections from the tank to the line and from the line to the fuel pump are made with synthetic rubber hose attached with spring clamps.

-A glass bowl fuel filter is located in the line between the fuel pump and the carburetor where it can easily be visually inspected or cleaned.
+A can-type throw-away fuel filter is located in the line between the fuel pump and the carburetor.

 In all air conditioner equipped cars, a vapor by-pass system is installed.
 These cars have a special fuel filter which has a metering outlet in the top.
 Any vapor which forms is bled off and returned to the gas tank through a separate line alongside the fuel supply line.
 This system greatly reduces any possibility of vapor lock.
-See Figure 3-1.
+See Figures 3-1 and 2.